Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

 The justification for using the approximation in \eqref{estimator_penalty} is based on the approximation of the marginal posterior of $\boldsymbol{\beta}$ when we place an independent diffused prior on the baseline hazard function.
-A detailed explanation is provided in Section A.3 in the supplementary material.
+A detailed explanation is provided in Appendix D.